-IN accordance with the provisions of the Factories and Shops Acts, the Wages Board which now has the power to determine the lowest prices or rates which may be paid to any person or persons or classes of persons-
+N accordance with the provisions of the Factories and Shops Acts, the Wages Board which now has the power to determine the lowest prices or rates which may be paid to any person or persons or classes of persons-

-- (a) employed in a restaurant, coffee palace, hotel, eating-house, or any premises for which an Australian wine licence or billiard table licence is in force or which are occupied as a club, but not including persons subject to the jurisdiction of any other Board heretofore appointed:
+(a) employed in a restaurant, coffee palace, hotel, eating house, or any premises for which an Australian wine licence or billiard table licence is in force or which are occupied as a club, but not including persons subject to the jurisdiction of any other Board heretofore appointed:

-(b) employed in the business of a caterer;

-(c) employed in connexion with the sale of aerated waters, fruit juice drinks, cordials, coffee, chocolate, cocoa, milk, or any other non-intoxicating beverage whatsoever consumed on the premises;

-(d) employed whole or part time selling confectionery, or pastry in any place in which the business of a restaurant is carried on-
+(b) employed in the business of a caterer; (c) employed in connexion with the sale of aerated waters, fruit juice drinks, cordials, coffee, chocolate, cocoa, milk, or any other non-intoxicating beverage whatsoever consumed on the premises; (d) employed whole or part time selling confectionery, or pastry in any place in which the business of a restaurant is carried on-

-- has made the following Determination, namely:- - 1.
-That on the 25th October, 1952, the last previous Determination of this Board shall be revoked and replaced by this Determination.
+has made the following Determination, namely :-

+1. That as from the beginning of the first pay period to commence in February, 1954, the last previous Determination of this Board shall be revoked and replaced by this Determination.